ntoll/uflash/CONTRIBUTING.rst

 Hey!
 Many thanks for wanting to improve uFlash.

 Contributions are welcome without prejudice from *anyone* irrespective of age, gender, religion, race or sexuality.
+If you're thinking, "but they don't mean me", then we especially mean YOU.
 Good quality code and engagement with respect, humour and intelligence wins every time.

 * If you're from a background which isn't well-represented in most geeky groups, get involved - *we want to help you make a difference*.
 * If you're from a background which *is* well-represented in most geeky groups, get involved - *we want your help making a difference*.